 The responsibility statement has been prepared in connection with the Group's full Annual Report for the year ended 31 December 2013.
-Certain parts of the Annual Report are not included in this annual report are n
+Certain parts of the Annual Report are not included in this announcement, as described in note 1.

 Responsibility statement